Plant based taco salad recipe

 - ½ teaspoon salt

 - ½ large or 1 small avocado

-- 1 tsp of maple syrup or sweetener of choice
+- 1 teaspoon of maple syrup (or sweetener of choice)

 - Wipe off the mushrooms and chop them up very finely.
-You want them to resemble crumbles of beef
+You want them to resemble crumbles of beef8 ounces white button mushrooms

 - Heat a frying pan on medium heat with a little bit of oil

 - Add the tomatoes and cook until the tomatoes thicken the mixture and resemble ground beef (about 5 minutes)½ cup diced canned tomatoes

 - Add a tiny bit of liquid - either lime juice or water - if you need to thin this out